openshift/openshift-pep/openshift-pep-NNN.md

 	2. Select an installation Workflow
 	3. Execute the workflow
 * The initial Workflows provided with the installer will include:
-    * "In Place" Role assignment - Specific to the Origin VM, the VM takes on one Role in a multi-VM Origin deployment (Broker, Node or Message Queue Server)
+    * [Origin VM Role assignment](#workflow-use-an-origin-vm-in-a-distributed-deployment) - Specific to the Origin VM, the VM takes on one Role in a multi-VM Origin deployment (Broker, Node or Message Queue Server)
-    * Target system Role assignment - the installer can connect to a yum- and RPM-friendly host and configure it for Role.
+    * [Remote system Role assignment](#workflow-install-a-role-on-a-remote-system) - the installer connects to a [compatible host](#target-system-requirements) via SSH and configures it for a given Role.
+    * [Local system Role assignment](#workflow-install-a-role-on-the-local-system) - the installer configures the local host for a given Role.
-    * Puppet script templates - Users can also copy the puppet scripts from the VM to modify and run on their own.
+    * [Puppet script templates](#workflow-download-puppet-templates) - Users can also copy the puppet scripts from the VM to modify and run on their own.

 The Roles referenced here are defined in [Simplified Deployment Roles](#simplified-deployment-roles).

-<a id="text-based-installer"></a>

 ### The Text-Based Installer
 The Origin VM completes its boot-up procedure by invoking [oo-login#login()](https://github.com/openshift/puppet-openshift_origin/blob/master/templates/custom_shell/oo-login).
 This is the method that presents the user with some summary information about the running system:

     OpenShift Installer